Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Dawn of Aviation/README.md

     The content of #selection feels very cramped.
 How to make it a lot more spacious?
     ```

-- For `#selection`, select all the content of `Banner.tsx`

-- Now submit the prompt to GitHub Copilot.
+- Submit the prompt to GitHub Copilot.

 - Copilot will provide you with a solution to add spacing between the title and subtitle.